|Chapman “Chap” R. Clark

 Before teaching, Chap was on Young Life staff for 15 years as an area and regional director; and for the last 27 years while a seminary professor, Chap has served in a variety of roles in the church and as a consulting producer for a reality television production company.
-Chap and Dee, a LMFT (www.healingreins.com) have three grown children, two granddaughters and live in Newport Beach, CA.
+Chap and Dee, a LMFT (www.healingreins.com) have three grown children, three granddaughters and live in Newport Beach, CA.

 Chap Clark, PhD, is lead pastor at St Andrews Presbyterian Church in Newport Beach, CA.